cbrxyz/pi-bot/CONTRIBUTING.md

     ```

 At this point you should be ready to develop!
 If you have any questions, don't
-hesistate to reach out to me on the Pi-Bot Discord server listed above.
+hesitate to reach out to me on the Pi-Bot Discord server listed above.

 ## Docker